LeadCreep/LiveChatCSharp/README.md

   - [X] Gif not working
   - [X] File with same name not working
   - [X] Video sometimes plays 2 times
+  - [X] SignalR implementation (.NET Realtime Web Page Library)
+  - [X] Skip command => Using SignalR
   - [ ] Linux implementation for server
-  - [ ] SignalR implementation (.NET Realtime Web Page Library)
-  - [ ] Skip command => Using SignalR
-  - [ ] Add links to youtube and twitter videos => Download and play directly, API is a paid one, so scraping it is
+  - [ ] Add links to youtube and twitter videos => Download and play directly, API is a paid one, so scraping it is, youtube-dl
   - [ ] Make videos bigger when to small / portrait mode (Maybe option to do so)
   - [ ] Normalize sound